 Option Description Default Setting Shadow/Illumination Removal Shadow Sensitivity Controls how aggressively shadows (decreases in lighting) are ignored when tracking moving objects.
 Increasing the slider (to the right) will allow the engine to correctly ignore more of the shadow areas.
-Note: This will also increase the potential of a person wearing dark Middle (disabled) clothing on a light background to be classified as a shadow.
-Illumination Sensitivity Controls how aggressively increases in lighting are ignored.
-Increases in lighting occur due to a light source such as a car headlight or when an overcast day becomes a sunny day.
-Increasing the slider (to the right) will allow the engine to correctly ignore any increases in illumination.
-Note: This will also increase the potential of a person wearing light clothing on a dark background to be classified as an illumination Middle (disabled) increase.
-Track Slow Moving Ol bjects Tracks an object moving very slowly across the video.
+Middle (disabled) clothing on a light background to be classified as a shadow.
+Illumination Sector of the right) will allow the engine to correctly ignore any increases in illumination.
+Note: This will also increase the potential of a person wearing light clothing on a dark background to be classified as an illumination increase Middle (disabled) Track Slow Moving Ol pjects Track Slow Moving Tracks an object moving very slowly across the video.
 It can also be an object coming directly toward or directly away from the camera, which will appear to be moving slowly.
-Track Slow Moving Objects If Track Slow Moving Objects is disabled, slow moving objects tend to become part of the background and as such will not be tracked.
+False (check box Objects to become part of the background and as such will not be tracked.
 By enabling this option, slow moving objects will be tracked.
-Important: This option might increase some false alarms for False (check box not selected) situations where an object stands still in the video for a long time.
-Object Speed Speed of tracked object.
+Important: This option might increase some false alarms for situations where an object stands still in the video for a long time. not selected) Object Speed Speed of tracked object.
 Slow Remove ghost pixels Any pixels that do not change in value for some time are not considered as foreground.
 True

 Table 8.
-Environment subtab options for Dynamic background model
+Environment subtab options for Static background model

-Option Description Default Setting Shadow/Illumination Removal Shadow Sensitivity Controls how aggressively shadows (decreases in lighting) are ignored when tracking moving objects.
-Increasing the slider (to the right) will allow the engine to correctly ignore more of the shadow areas.
-Note: This will also increase the potential of a person wearing dark clothing on a light background to be classified as a shadow.
-Middle (disabled) Illumination Sensitivity Controls how aggressively increases in lighting are ignored.
-Increases in lighting occur due to a light source such as a car headlight or when an overcast day becomes a sunny day.
-Increasing the slider (to the right) will allow the engine to correctly ignore any increases in illumination.
-Note: This will also increase the potential of a person wearing light clothing on a dark background to be classified as an illumination increase.
-Middle (disabled) Track Slow Moving O bjects Track Slow Moving Objects Tracks an object moving very slowly across the video.
+Option Description Default Setting Shadow/Illumination Removal Controls how aggressively shadows (decreases in lighting) are ignored when tracking moving objects.
+Increasing the slider (to the right) will allow the engine to correctly ignore more of the shadow areas.Shadow SensitivityNote: This will also increase the potential of a person wearing dark clothing on a light background to be classified as a shadow.
+Middle (disabled) Illumination Sensitivity Middle (disabled) Track Slow Moving O Track Slow Moving Objects Track Slow Moving Objects Tracks an object moving very slowly across the video.
 It can also be an object coming directly toward or directly away from the camera, which will appear to be moving slowly.
 If Track Slow Moving Objects is disabled, slow moving objects tend to become part of the background and as such will not be tracked.
 By enabling this option, slow moving objects will be tracked.
-Important: This option might increase false alarms for situations where an object stands still in the video for a long time.
+Important : This option might increase false alarms for situations where an object stands still in the video for a long time.
 False (check box not selected) Object Speed Speed of tracked object.
-Slow Cloud Check Tries to ignore cloud motion.
+Slow Γ Cloud Check Tries to ignore cloud motion.
 False Check for sudden background movement Tries to remove false tracks due to sudden movement of objects in the background due to wind.
 It will also eliminate false tracks due to sudden movements of the camera.
 False Maximum distance in pixels If Check for sudden background movement selected.
 A sudden movement is defined as a movement of an object or camera up to this many pixels.
 5 (disabled) Remove ghost pixels Any pixels that do not change in value for some time are not considered as foreground.
-True
+True fable 9.
+Environmen t subtab options fo r Dynamie c backg ground model --------------------- ---------- ------------ ----------- --------- -------- -------